 Although not as rare, the pearl-bordered fritillary is also in serious decline.
 The woodland clearings and rough hillsides of Northern Scotland are some of its last strongholds.
 Here, the cattle are breaking up the bracken to encourage the growth of the caterpillars’ main food – common dog violet.

 Working with partners

-In partnership with Butterfly Conservation and volunteers, we’re monitoring the numbers and range of these two important species on the National Forest Estate.
+In partnership with Butterfly Conservation and volunteers, we’re monitoring the numbers and range of these two important species on Scotland's national forests and land.

 It’s too early to say for sure, but butterfly enthusiasts – some of whom travel hundreds of miles to see chequered skipper, pearl-bordered fritillary and other rare Scottish species – tell us they’re recording increased numbers.